libreswan/libreswan/mk/README.md

 TODO: a.k.a. what needs fixing
 ------------------------------

-The following are querks in the build system:
+The following are quirks in the build system:

 - stop library.mk switching to $(builddir)